MPIBGC-TEE/LAPM/README.rst

 computation of transit time, system age, and pool ages.

-Since transit time and system age are phase-type distributed, the computations of them rely on properties this distribution.
+Since transit time and system age are phase-type distributed, the computations of them rely on properties of this distribution.
 They are treated in a separate module.